secretnamebasis/simple-search/README.md

 ```
 npm install
 ```
-3. Run tela-server in a terminal 1
+3. Run tela-server in a terminal:
 ```
 ./tela-server
 ```
-4. Start Gnomon with flags in a terminal 2
+4. Start Gnomon with flags in a terminal:
 ```
 ./gnomonindexer --daemon-rpc-address=<Your node address>:10102 --fastsync --num-parallel-blocks=5 --api-address=127.0.0.1:8099 --search-filter="DOC1"
 ```
-5. Run the app in terminal 3:
+5. Run the application in a terminal:
 ```
 npm start
 ```

 ## Usage

-- Use the top bar to input Node & SCID
+- Use the top bar to input Node & SCID address
 - Press "Load Tela" to open SCID in a new tab
 - Click ⭐ to save bookmarks
 - Toggle sidebar for quick access to saved nodes/SCIDs
-- New blank tab opens the Start Page
+- New blank tab opens the search Page
+- Searched SCIDs will appear in the topbar when selected, after "Load Tela"

 ## To-Do's